 When can this assessment model begin?

-The assessment model given above can be delivered for Stages 1-3 from 27 May 2020 or as soon as the centre is ready or able to hold an assessment.
+The assessment model given above can be delivered as soon as the centre is ready or able to hold an assessment.

 Where can I find the assessment dates?

-The BHS are not organising the booking of the Care assessments, so we are unable to list any assessment dates on our website.
-If you wish to take a Care assessment; please follow the ‘operational procedure’ guidance on page 2 of the Candidate Guidance During Covid-19 document.
+The BHS are not organising the booking of the assessments listed above, so we are unable to list any assessment dates on our website.
+If you wish to take an assessment; please follow the ‘operational procedure’ guidance on page 2 of the Candidate Guidance During Covid-19 document.
 Your first step is to contact a BHS Approved Riding School

-What’s the plan for Lunge, Ride and Coaching assessments?
+What’s the plan for Ride and Coaching assessments?

 Are you delivering Stage 5 Care assessments using this model?

-When will Care assessments go back to the normal delivery model?
+When will these assessments go back to the normal delivery model?

 Does this model comply with regulatory/awarding body requirements?